Greyxzsadz/Greyxzsadz/README.md

 - Crate Games pixel
 - Pterodactyl Panel In Github
 - RVC Ai Cover
+The tutorial is on YouTube which I informed above

 Chat Owner or group if there are problems with this code